JSON-RPC 2.0 Client

 - Use the session object to send JSON-RPC 2.0 requests to the server and receive the corresponding responses.
 Sending of JSON-RPC 2.0 notifications is also supported.

-The transport method for the JSON-RPC 2.0 messages is HTTP(S) POST.
+The JSON-RPC 2.0 messages are transported with HTTP(S) POST.

-Apart from the basic functionality - sending JSON-RPC 2.0 requests + notifications and receiving responses, this library also allows you a number of optional configurations:
+Apart from the basic functionality - sending JSON-RPC 2.0 requests + notifications and receiving responses, this library also has a number of configuration options:

 - Customise the "Content-Type" header in HTTP POST requests.